MODELING FOR US – EVERYTHING YOU NEED TO KNOW

 Your Test Shoot

 Your test shoot gives us the information we need to be able to match you with the ideal clothing items for you to model.
-It also generates the photos that are used to setup your profile on our Dothan Talent website, which is what our clients use to request you for work.
+It also generates the photos that are used to setup your profile on our talent website which our clients use to request you for work.

-The entire test shoot session typically takes about an hour.
+The entire session typically takes about an hour.
 There is no charge for the test shoot session.

 The test shoot consists of you modeling three “looks”.
 A look is an outfit that is different from the previous.
-You can select the clothing for these looks from whatever clothing we have in stock and are photographing at the time.
+We’ll select the clothing for these looks from whatever clothing we have in stock and are photographing at the time.

 The modeling required for the type of photographs we create is really quite easy.
 There’s no need to be nervous and we’ll show you step by step exactly what to do.